-(b) All records concerning Grantor’s Receivables and all originals of all Chattel Paper which evidence Receivables are and will remain located at Grantor’s offices set forth on Schedule I.
+(b) All records concerning Grantor’s Collateral and all originals of all chattel paper which evidence Collateral are and will remain located at Grantor’s offices set forth on Schedule I.

-(c) All of the Equipment and Inventory is located at the places specified in Schedule II.
-Grantor will give the Secured Parties thirty (30) days prior written notice of any change of the location of the Equipment and Inventory listed on Schedule II.
+(c) All the Eligible Natural Gas (as defined in the Master Netting Agreement) is located at the places specified in Schedule II.
+Grantor will give the Secured Parties thirty (30) days prior written notice of any change of the location of the Eligible Natural Gas listed on Schedule II.

-(d) Grantor is the lawful owner of good and marketable title to the Collateral free and clear of any lien, and has the right and authority to grant a security interest in the Collateral.
+(d) Grantor is the lawful owner of good and marketable title to the Collateral free and clear of any lien other than statutory and similar liens, and has the right and authority to grant a security interest in the Collateral.

 (e) This Agreement is, and all other documents and instruments executed in connection herewith, when delivered will be, legal, valid and binding obligations of Grantor in accordance with their respective terms, except as enforceability may be (i) limited by applicable bankruptcy, insolvency, reorganization, moratorium or other laws affecting creditors’ rights generally and (ii) subject to the effect of general principles of equity.

-(f) Upon the making of all filings and the taking of all other actions necessary to perfect the security interests created hereby, this Agreement will create a valid first priority security interest in the Collateral securing the payment of the Obligations.
+(f) Upon the making of all filings and the taking of all other actions necessary to perfect the security interests created hereby, this Agreement will create a valid first priority security interest in the Collateral securing the payment of the Obligations, subject to any statutory or similar liens.

-(g) Grantor will not, and will not permit any Subsidiary to, merge into or consolidate with any other Person, or permit any other Person to merge into or consolidate with it, or sell, transfer, lease or otherwise dispose of (in one transaction or in a series of transactions) all or any substantial part of its assets, or all or substantially all of the stock of any of its Subsidiaries (in each case, whether now owned or here-after acquired), or liquidate or dissolve, except that, if at the time thereof and immediately after giving effect thereto no Default shall have occurred and be continuing (i) any Subsidiary may merge into Grantor in a transaction in which Grantor is the surviving corporation, (ii) any Subsidiary may merge into any other Subsidiary in a transaction in which the surviving entity is a Subsidiary, (iii) any Subsidiary may sell, transfer, lease or otherwise dispose of its assets to Grantor or to another Subsidiary and (iv) any Subsidiary may liquidate or dissolve if Grantor determines in good faith that such liquidation or dissolution is in the best interests of Grantor and is not materially disadvantageous to the Secured Parties.
+(g) Grantor will not, and will not permit any Subsidiary to, merge into or consolidate with any other Person, or permit any other Person to merge into or consolidate with it, or sell, transfer, lease or otherwise dispose of (in one transaction or in a series of transactions) all or any substantial part of its assets, or all or substantially all the stock of any of its Subsidiaries (in each case, whether now owned or here-after acquired), or liquidate or dissolve, except that, if at the time thereof and immediately after giving effect thereto no Default shall have occurred and be continuing (i) any Subsidiary may merge into Grantor in a transaction in which Grantor is the surviving corporation, (ii) any Subsidiary may merge into any other Subsidiary in a transaction in which the surviving entity is a Subsidiary, (iii) any Subsidiary may sell, transfer, lease or otherwise dispose of its assets to Grantor or to another Subsidiary and (iv) any Subsidiary may liquidate or dissolve if Grantor determines in good faith that such liquidation or dissolution is in the best interests of Grantor and is not materially disadvantageous to the Secured Parties.

 (h) Grantor will not, and will not permit any of its Subsidiaries to, sell, lease or otherwise transfer any property or assets to, or purchase, lease or otherwise acquire any property or assets from, or otherwise engage in any other transactions with, any of its Affiliates, except (a) in the ordinary course of business at prices and on terms and conditions not less favorable to Grantor or such Subsidiary than could be obtained on an arm's-length basis from unrelated third parties, and (b) transactions between or among Grantor and its wholly owned Subsidiaries not involving any other Affiliate.

-(i) Grantor will not pledge, encumber, hypothecate or grant a security interest in any cash owned by Grantor other than in favor of the Secured Parties or as otherwise permitted under the Master Netting Agreement.
+Grantor will not pledge, encumber, hypothecate or grant a security interest in any cash owned by Grantor other than in favor of the Secured Parties or as otherwise permitted under the Master Netting Agreement.

+SECTION 6.
 Further Assurances.